 In a way, I felt like hair loss was taking away my femininity and my confidence.
 I’ve learned not to let my hair rule my identity, and I think that’s so important.
 I would also say, instead of focusing on “I’m gonna fix my hair”, focus on gaining an overall healthy lifestyle.
 Make sure you’re sleeping well, eating well, and taking care of yourself in general - everything else is the icing on the cake.

 How does Divi take a distinct approach to scalp health?

 I think it’s the first time something’s been created by someone who really gets it.
 Lots of girls with amazing, God-given hair release hair products and you’re like “uh… that’s amazing, but what about the rest of us?!”
 I don’t have that perfect Pinterest hair, and no matter how healthy my hair gets, it will never look like that.
 And that’s okay!
 I’m working with what I’ve got, and I want to help other people do the same.

 It’s been kind of a roller coaster because of postpartum hair loss.
 Currently, I use my serum right before I go out, before bed, after a shower - anytime I think to, almost like I do with lip balm.
-I made sure that it doesn’t leave your hair greasy because nobody has the time to wash your hair every day (and that’s not great for it anyways!).
+I made sure that it doesn’t leave your hair greasy because nobody has the time to wash your hair every day (and that’s not great for it anyway!).
 I take vitamins, focus on my mental health, and am very gentle with my hair.
 I’m so careful these days about which products and tools I use.
-The biggest change has been embracing my natural hair more and learning to love my curly hair instead of comparing with others.
+The biggest change has been embracing my natural hair more and learning to love my curly hair instead of comparing it to other people’s hair.

-It’s part of our wellness that’s neglected and it’s just as important.
-It’s literally another organ that needs to be cared for, especially because we always damage it.
+Scalp health is a part of our wellness that’s very neglected.
+It’s literally another organ (your skin!) that needs to be cared for, especially because we often use products or expose it to environments that damage it.
 We pile on products, burn it with heat, and expect it to be fine, but the reality is, the scalp needs self-care too!